 We achieved this following a two-stage process.
 The first involves creating a synthetic dataset of the US population by generating a number of random points within each block group equal to its population.

-To do that, we pull on the Spatial Extension we have for BigQuery, composed of a set of functions that can be run right inside BigQuery.
+To do that we pull on CARTO's Spatial Analytics in BigQuery we have for BigQuery, composed of a set of functions that can be run right inside BigQuery.
 The spatial function that we use for this task is ST_GENERATEPOINTS.
 The resulting dataset contains approximately 330M points, each of them representing a US inhabitant.

-The BigQuery Spatial Extension works by extending BigQuery with further spatial capabilities coded as UDFs functions that can be run directly, for example:
+CARTO's Spatial Analytics in BigQuery works by enhancing BigQuery with further spatial capabilities coded as UDFs functions that can be run directly for example:

 Here is the SQL of the process detailed above: